tairasoul/VAProxy.CutsceneFix/README.md

 A simple fix for a minor oversight in the cutscene manager's code.

+(still has some small bugs i need to fix! will see how easy itll be to fix ERI cutscene)

 # Issue explanation

 The original code was always waiting, no matter if you were skipping the cutscene or not.